 Digital transformation presents a hugely demanding set of challenges for businesses today.
 It’s difficult to know where to start.
 You have to untangle what the nebulous term means for your business, who’s responsible and what processes, tech or initiatives you should start with.
 Powerful digital technologies are available.
 But they can’t cure everything alone – you must know how to wield them.
+That's why digital transformation is important.
+By starting with your strategy, you can reap the benefits of digital transformation.

 Digital Transformation Trends

 Business transformation with a digital spin is nothing new.
 For example, HP consolidated 85 data centres into 3 virtualised ones in 2008.
 This improved their performance by 250% and they saved costs by 50% on top of that.
-Thus, transforming their services with technology translated into cost and process efficiency.
+Thus, transforming their services with technology translated into greater cost and process efficiency.

 This term was the trend until early 2015.
 Now, digital is the new forerunner, with ‘digital transformation’ as the term on everyone’s lips.
 Businesses realise it’s a competitive opportunity or even a matter of survival – but have a lack of focus that’s causing anxiety.